 You now know what road biking is and the basics of how to get started.
 Road biking is a fun sport, but it is also challenging and dangerous.
 Take care to learn the sport properly, prepare to face difficulties, and ride safely.

-Next time we'll be taking a look at a few other sports you can try with your road bike and some tips on how to do this.
+Next time I'll be taking a look at a few other sports you can try with your road bike and some tips on how to do this.
 If you enjoyed this article, subscribe on our website to receive updates on new articles we publish.